thtroyer/simple-text-generator/README.md

  - <= Python 3.8 (not sure earliest version) due to Tensorflow incompatibilities with Python 3.9+ right now.
  - pipenv  See https://pypi.org/project/pipenv/
  - Optional Tensorflow CUDA libraries for GPU training.
 CPU training is used otherwise.
+Be warned that setup is not straightforward and I currently do not have instructions.

-### Linux:
+### Setup example in Linux
-(Mac and Windows should be very similar with pipenv)
+#### (Mac and Windows should be very similar with pipenv)

 ~~~
 git clone git@github.com:thtroyer/simple-text-generator.git